micmejia/bible-dump/NKJV/Numbers/Num 15.md

 "Speak to the children of Israel, and say to them: 'When you have come into the land you are to inhabit, which I am giving to you,

 ###### 3
-and you make an offering by fire to the Lord, a burnt offering or a sacrifice, to fulfill a vow or as a freewill offering or in your appointed feasts, to make a sweet[^a] aroma to the Lord, from the herd or the flock,
+and you make an offering by fire to the Lord, a burnt offering or a sacrifice, to fulfill a vow or as a freewill offering or in your appointed feasts, to make a sweet aroma to the Lord, from the herd or the flock,

 ###### 4
 then he who presents his offering to the Lord shall bring a grain offering of one-tenth _of an ephah_ of fine flour mixed with one-fourth of a hin of oil;